Caeden117/ChroMapper/README.md

 # Releases

-If all goes well, ChroMapper should enter Open Beta somewhere around **October 19th**.
+Previously, I guestimated that ChroMapper should enter open beta on October 19th.
+Obviously, that did not happen.
+Bugs are still ary, and I'd much rather give out something complete and of quality rather than a broken mess, especially with Open Beta being a first impression for many people.
+As for when ChroMapper Open Beta will be pushed back to, I really cannot give a date, however do expect it by the end of the year *at the latest.*

 Some expectations I'd like to set before hand: ChroMapper is still not *release*.
 While this may be a viable mapping tool, features one might call a "necessity" might not be implemented yet.
 Bugs should also be expected, as a team as small as myself and the closed alpha team probably haven't swept through everything.

 If you wish to follow ChroMapper development, [here is the Trello board for ChroMapper.](https://trello.com/b/j2ikcHZh/chromapper-development) Here, you can figure out all that has been suggested by the closed alpha testing crew, what we are currently working on, and what has been done.

 ## Patreon

 If you'd like to donate to the project and get some sweet perks, you can [support SkyKiwi and Chroma development on Patreon](https://www.patreon.com/Chroma).
-The Pentachrome Sabers tier ($15+) will get you access to ChroMapper closed alpha testing, as well as access to release, pre-release, and hotfix builds earlier than everyone else.
+The ChromaToggle Sabers tier ($5+) will get you access to ChroMapper closed alpha testing, as well as access to release, pre-release, and hotfix builds earlier than everyone else.

 # For Developers
 ChroMapper was being developed with Unity 5.6.6f2, however has now been upgraded to Unity **2018.3.14f1**.